geotrev/undernet/getmonolith.io.wiki/Typography.md

 );
 ```

-You can use any of the default (or custom, if you added any) breakpoints as extra keys for responsive behavior.
+Add more breakpoints as defined in `$breakpoints` for more flexibility.

 ### Header Styling

 In addition, you can style each individual header using the `$type-header-styles` map.

 ```css
 $type-header-styles: (